25 years of Dolly: What’s become of the world’s first cloned sheep? | DW | 21.02.2022

 "The field where the cloning procedures are actively being pursued (including in Germany) is for agricultural animals as a way to help generate or propagate pigs or cattle with valuable genetic characteristics," he told DW.

-For example, he said, cells from an animal could be edited by scientists in culture.
+For example, he said, cells from an animal could be edited by scientists.
 Then the cloning methods could be used to derive animals carrying the new genetic trait, such as disease resistance, or to make them more suitable as organ donors for humans.

 Snuppy the dog was cloned in 2005 in South Korea, Garlic the cat in July 2019 in China, and US singer Barbra Streisand's Miss Violet and Miss Scarlett after her dog Samantha died in 2017.